Crounous/HyacinthGrowthClassifier/backend/README.md

 ## Deployment Notes
 - Expose the FastAPI `app` via `backend.main:app` (Railway start command example above).
-- Upload or mount the model file and set `MODEL_PATH` appropriately before starting the service.
+- If the model file is not present, the service will attempt to download it from `MODEL_URL`.
+Ensure the URL is accessible without manual auth (e.g., Drive sharing link converted to a direct download) and that `MODEL_PATH` points to a writable location like `/tmp/best_model.pth` on Railway.